Mental Health Learning Path

 The personal and occupational impact of Burnout and Depression are discussed along with the causes and identifiable signs and symptoms.
 Preventative techniques through lifestyle adjustments, medication and selected therapeutic intervention are outlined.

-This free online mental health studies course will be of great interest to healthcare professionals who would like a greater understanding of mental health issues, and to those learners who would like to enhance their knowledge and understanding of diverse human behaviour traits, along with the impact of burnout and depression on the patient’s health and wellness.
+This mental health studies course will be of great interest to healthcare professionals who would like a greater understanding of mental health issues, and to those learners who would like to enhance their knowledge and understanding of diverse human behaviour traits, along with the impact of burnout and depression on the patient’s health and wellness.1.5-3 Hour50 Points

 Mental Health Studies - Suicide, Violent Behavior and Substance Abuse